-Total production estimates for Chinook fry outmigrating from the Nooksack River in 2005 ranged from 1,110,887 (ACRM/Peterson) to 1,150,124 (adjusted ACCE) individuals.
-854,500 Chinook fry were released into the Nooksack between April 14 and June 1.
-Wild production estimates ranged from as low as 256,387 (ACRM/Peterson) to as high as 295,625 (adjusted ACCE).
+Total production estimates for Chinook fry outmigrating from the Nooksack River in 2005 ranged from 739,486 (ACRM/Peterson) to 649,218 (adjusted ACCE) individuals.
+677,000 Chinook fry were released into the Nooksack between April 16 and May 31.
+Wild production estimates ranged from as high as 62,486 (ACRM/Peterson) to as low as 58,800 (adjusted ACCE).
 If hatchery-origin fry suffer significant mortality before reaching the trap site then these estimates are likely to be biased high.
-Wild-production in 2006 is the second highest in the last 5 years but less than half of that of the best year (trap year 2003).
+Wild-production in 2007 is the second lowest in the last 6 years and equivalent to only 12% of the production in the best year (trap year 2003) during that time.